fad16papa/RockPaperScissors/README.md

 ![step3](https://user-images.githubusercontent.com/13810195/87893062-51c1ec00-ca71-11ea-9f1f-68ce8da780a5.PNG)

-There will be UAC (User Account Control) propmt message just click yes then installation will begin and wait for it to finish.
+There will be UAC (User Account Control) prompt message just click yes then installation will begin and wait for it to finish.

 ![step4](https://user-images.githubusercontent.com/13810195/87893177-af563880-ca71-11ea-9f1d-402b6559760e.PNG)